SilbigerLab/Protocols/Coral_Physiological_Parameter_Protocols/Protocols/Respirometry_Protocol/Respirometer_SOP.md

 1. Once you've stopped recording data for your current run, program the Apex for the water bath to your new desried temperature (same as the source water).

-1. While you wait for the temperature in your bath water to stabilize, collect water samples, if appropriate, or start preparing the chambers with the new source water.
+1. While you wait for the temperature in your bath water to stabilize, collect water samples, if needed for your data set, or start [preparing the chambers](#Chambers) with the new source water using the same steps above.

 <a name="Removing"></a> **Removing Chambers from Respirometer**